Engineering Insight Architecture Best Practices ~10 min read

 pub fn borrow_mut(&self) -> RefMut<T>

-While Ref and RefMut hold access to the interior resource T after the methods returns, it needs to perform runtime check to make sure whenever RefMut is returned no other Ref or RefMut are live.
+While Ref and RefMut hold access to the interior resource T after the methods return, it needs to perform a runtime check to make sure whenever RefMut is returned no other Ref or RefMut is live.

-• Mutex and RwMutex offer similar interface as RefCell, but are both Sync - they're safely shared across threads.
+• Mutex and RwMutex offer a similar interface to RefCell, but are both Sync - they’re safely shared across threads.
 To achieve safety, it uses lock and read-write lock internally.

 pub fn get_mut(this: &mut Rc<T>) -> Option<&mut T>